 A total of 321 surveys over fifteen years met the minimum criteria for visibility and are included in this synopsis (Table 2).
-Surf smelt and herring in general were observed beginning in May and are present until October.
-For surf smelt, the majority of fish observed were juveniles prior to 2013.
-After 2013 fish size appears to increase, and dramatically in the last five years (Figure 2).
+A brief synopsis follows:

+Surf smelt.

+Surf smelt first appeared in May and were observed regularly thru August.
 Shoal size for surf smelt changed significantly with year (P<0.001; Figure 3, Table 4 and 5).
+The majority of surf smelt observed prior to 2013 were juveniles.
+After 2013 smelt size appears to increase, and dramatically so, in the last five years to include a dominant proportion of adult (>120mm, Figure 2).

+Herring

-In contrast, herring shoal size differed significantly with year (P<0.05; Table 3), with juvenile herring consistently appearing in June on odd years but not until July in even years.
-Overall herring numbers appear to decrease (Figure 3).
+The vast majority of herring observed were juvenile.
+Herring shoal size differed significantly with year (P<0.05; Table 3), with juvenile herring consistently appearing in June on odd years but not until July in even years and were observed to October.
+Overall herring numbers appear to decrease over the 15 year period (Figure 3).
 Herring fish size consistently increased by month annually, but over the course of the 15 years of surveys became smaller.

+Sand Lance

-In contrast, sand lance were most months of the year appearing as early as March and staying thru November.
+Sand lance were present most months of the year, appearing as early as March and consistently observed to November.
 The majority of sand lance were also juvenile (less than 120mm).
 Sand lance fish shoal size was variable, but not significantly different with year (P<0.60 Figure 2-3, Table 4).
 While not significant, it the sand lance shoal size tended to decrease in the last five years.